 There are a lot of things on the internet that claim to help teach kids to read, but it costs.
 Personally, I simply don’t have the money to pay a monthly fee.
 Or a big yearly fee.
 Especially when I can hit up my local Dollar Tree and get all the things I need to teach her how to read.

 Did you know that Dollar Tree has like a whole section for school things?
 Things from posters of the world to stickers for good work!
 They even have workbooks.
-Check out all their school & office supplies here.
+(No this is not sponsored by Dollar Tree.
+I just love them!)

 I always feel the need to say that I have never forced my little 2-year-old to sit down and do book work.
 Nor have I made her do anything she didn’t want to do when it comes to learning.